 Teamwork is the hallmark of motivation.
 It provides a complete body, with a brain to think, shoulders to stand, hands to craft, and legs to drift.
-It is easier for a motivated team to accomplish anything they set their mind to.
+It is easier for a motivated team to accomplish anything it set its mind to.
 As a result, team leads have to stand up to see that the team flourishes.

 A team becomes great not because of their power but because of their ability to empower others.
 Here are ten of those strategies that will keep your team empowered and ultimately motivated.

 1. Make your team objective known to your team members

 One of the most important strategies to motivate your team is having a vision.
 The challenge of attaining a goal will keep your team motivated to work.
 Without a clear goal, your team members can be seen as engaging in projects without motivation.
 Goals are expected to communicate priority and consequently motivate productivity.
 This will give your team members foresight on what tasks must be done and when they are expected to be completed.

 To rightly define priorities, you must define the long-term and short-term accomplishments.
 It is important to start by setting small, achievable goals.
 These small, feasible goals called short-term goals can be used to achieve long-term goals.
 By the way, achieving these short-term goals will serve as further team motivation for more achievement.